elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_04.md

 ```
 This examples uses most of the properties specified in the Bioschemas profile [TrainingMaterial](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE).
 It is quite tedious to create the JSON-LD objects manually, so we would recommend to start from the above example as a template.

-TODO: demonstrate tools to edit JSON-LD object template

 In the example code, replace `insert bioschemas annotation here` by the JSON-LD object and save the HTML file.

-## 1.2 HTML code for a training course page
+## HTML code for a training course page

 The rather elaborate annotation according to Bioschemas profiles `Course/CourseInstance` looks like this.
 Note that it is using the annotation for the associated training material, too.
 This annotation is added via the property `hasPart`.